Awarding a single contract for several preservation, rehabilitation, or replacement projects helps agencies reduce costs and achieve program goals.

-Bundling Projects Can Save Time and Cost
+Bundling Projects Saves Time and Cost

 - Reduced Cost.
 Bundling projects with shared features leverages design expertise and achieves economies of scale.

-- Efficiency.
+- Contracting Efficiency.
 Using a single contract award for several similar projects streamlines design and construction and saves procurement time.

 State of the Practice

-Examples of project bundling programs:
+Examples of successful project bundling include:

 - Ohio DOT’s Bridge Partnership Program is replacing or rehabilitating 220 county bridges over 3 years funded through $120 million in Grant Anticipation Revenue Vehicles (GARVEE bonds).

-- Georgia DOT’s Design-Build Bridge Replacement Program, which began in 2016, will replace 25 local bridges over 1,095 calendar days through new revenue available under the Transportation Funding Act of 2015.
+- Georgia DOT’s Design-Build Bridge Replacement Program, which began in 2016, will replace 25 local bridges over 1,095 calendar days through new revenue available under the State’s Transportation Funding Act of 2015.